tterpi/VRSketchingGeometry/README.md

 # VRSketchingGeometry
 Work in progress.
 Features may not be complete and the API may change.

-This is a framework for developing 3D sketching application in Unity.
+This is a framework for developing 3D sketching applications in Unity.

-##Features:
+## Features:
 - smoothly interpolated lines
 - patch surfaces
 - organisation of sketch objects with groups